jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 #IRT["Also mention details of dataset, such as number of pods, files, ..."]

 In our evaluation, we will focus on the @rdf resource describing a post.
+@fig:post-shex provides the @shex shape of a post.
 Different pods will have different ways of storing these posts.
-@fig:post-shex provides the @shex shape of a post while @fig:fragmentation-strategies shows the different fragmentation strategies used.
-#IRT["We'll have to explain these frag strategies in more detail."]
+We will use four such ways, called fragmentation strategies, in our evaluation:
++ Posts are grouped in files based on the creation data.
+Within that file they have a fragment based on the ID.
+(See @fig:frag-strat-creation-date)
++ Posts are groups in files based on the location.
+Within that file they have a fragment based on the ID.
+(See @fig:frag-strat-location)
++ All posts are stored in one file.
+Within that file they have a fragment based on the ID.
+(See @fig:frag-strat-one-file)
++ Each posed is stored in their own file based on the ID.
+(See @fig:frag-strat-own-file)

 #figure(
   text-example[